farah-naaz210550/FARAH-NAAZ-DEMO/README.md

 # FARAH-NAAZ-DEMO
 this is my first repository
+author: farah naaz